ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Discussion

 \subsection{Limitations and Future Work}

-\mr{} is the first attempt at integrating multimodal development into the declarative GUI development process.
-It provides a familiar workflow, allows reuse of state code and UI, and can understand complex multimodal commands.
+\mr{} is the first attempt at integrating multimodal development into the modern declarative GUI development process.
+It provides a familiar workflow, allows the reuse of state code and UI, and can understand rich multimodal commands.
 However, it is far from perfect.
-There are two directions that future work can improve on: 1) better voice interfaces and 2) better developer support.
+There are three directions that future work can improve on 1) better voice interfaces, 2) better developer support, and 3) support for more modalities.